|Getting Started with Python|

 Then when you use this function with a call like:

-Ah, you might say, this is pass by value, but not so.
+Ah, you might say, this is pass by value, but this isn't accurate.

 What is happening is that when the function is called the local variable “a” is set to “point” to or to reference the same object that “x” is “pointing” at.Thus when a is accessed it returns 2.

 When the 1 is assigned to “a” the variable it is treated as an object and a is simply set to point or reference the new object i.e. 1.
 The original variable is still pointing or referencing the original object i.e. “x” is still pointing at the object 2.

 When you work with simple object like numbers then this does look like pass by value but as soon as you pass a more complex object it becomes clear that it is pass a reference by value or more properly pass by object reference: